 Most firearm crimes are felony offenses in Arizona, punishable by probation, fines, jail time, or prison terms.
-If you have been charged with a firearm crime, your best course of action is to speak with an experienced Phoenix criminal defense attorney as soon as possible.
+If you have been charged with a firearm crime, your best course of action is to speak with an experienced Phoenix firearm crimes defense lawyer as soon as possible.
 At AZ Defenders, we serve Phoenix and communities throughout Arizona, providing dedicated advocacy and experienced, effective criminal defense against firearm crime charges.

 The Centers for Disease Control and Prevention (CDC) reports that: